beliveau-lab/OligoMiner/README.md

 	If you're having trouble executing these commands on a server, one problem may be that you don't have root access.
 If this is the case, try adding the `--user` argument to the end of the `pip` command to install as a local user.

 4. You'll need a genome alignment tool to screen your oligos against your genome of interest.
 We recommend [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
+If you are using Anaconda, you can easily use [bioconda](https://bioconda.github.io/) to install Bowtie2.

+    First set up the bioconda channels:

+        conda config --add channels r
+        conda config --add channels defaults
+        conda config --add channels conda-forge
+        conda config --add channels bioconda

+    Next, install Bowtie2:

+        conda install bowtie2

-After downloading and installing Bowtie2, you'll need to build a [genome index](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#the-bowtie2-build-indexer).
+  After installing Bowtie2, you'll need to build a [genome index](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#the-bowtie2-build-indexer).
 We recommend you use an unmasked sequence to build the index.
+E.g. for hg38:

+        bowtie2-build hg38.fa hg38

 #### Recommended installation: